iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

 Authors: Iqbal Abdullah
 Summary: Thinking back on what I've done for PyCon and how it all started in the first place.

+# Changing the world one PyCon at a time

 As an engineer, programming languages are very important tools to solve the problems that you face.
 As an entrepreneur, they are also important tools to bring your imagination to life, to get that profit and making that difference.